Edit on GitHub

 • build:renderer - Builds the source code used by the Electron Renderer process

-• build:robotjs - Builds a version of RobotJS specifically for the current OS/architecture/Electron version
+• build-test:robotjs - Builds the RobotJS test module for the current Electron version

 • start - Runs the Desktop App using the current code built in the dist/ folder